jfpatrick/pyqt-tutorial/docs/source/3-tools.rst

 =================

 In this section we cover the most relevant development tools for PyQt Expert GUIs: **PyCharm** and **Qt Designer**.
+In addition we also describe briefly how to create a Continuous Integration pipeline with **GitLab CI**.

 .. index:: PyCharm
 .. _pycharm: